ccp5UK/dl-poly/contributing.rst

 .. code:: sh

-   # clone the repository, if you already have a local repository this is not nessecary
+   # clone the repository, if you already have a local repository this is not necessary
    $ git clone git@gitlab.com:username/dl-poly.git dl-poly-issueXYZ
    $ pushd dl-poly-issueXYZ
-   # create and checkout a new branch (this is equivilent to git branch followed by git checkout)
+   # create and checkout a new branch (this is equivalent to git branch followed by git checkout)
    $ git checkout -b issueXYZ
    # create a remote tracking branch for you to push your changes to
    $ git push -u origin issueXYZ